modern-influence-of-ancient-warriors

 The Battle of the Hydaspes (326 BCE)

 In India, Alexander faced his most difficult opponent: King Porus, who fielded war elephants—an animal the Persians themselves had incorporated into their armies from India.
 Alexander's solution—using infantry to decoy the elephants while cavalry attacked their flanks—was a direct application of Persian tactics for dealing with unfamiliar enemy types.
-The flexibility to adapt on the battlefield was a legacy of the Persian doctrine that emphasized versatility.
+The Persians had long experience fighting Indian armies, and their doctrine emphasized the use of mobility to avoid the elephants' frontal strength.
+Alexander's flexibility on the battlefield was a legacy of the Persian doctrine that emphasized versatility and adaptation.

 The Legacy of the Persian-Alexandrian Synthesis

 Alexander's death in 323 BCE did not end the influence of Persian military thought.
 The Hellenistic kingdoms that followed—the Seleucids, Ptolemies, and Antigonids—inherited an army that was already a hybrid of Macedonian and Persian practices.
 The Seleucid Empire, in particular, maintained Persian-style cavalry units, archers, and siege trains, while also preserving the Macedonian phalanx.
-This synthesis shaped warfare for the next three centuries.
+This synthesis shaped warfare for the next three centuries and left an indelible mark on military history.

 The Hellenistic Armies